smakunzva/SMAKUNZVA/README.md

 ------------------------------------------------------------------------------------------------------------
 ## 👯 Join us
-I'm also a co-ordinator of the CapeTown Java Community and do join our group when we schedule online events https://www.meetup.com/Cape-Town-Java-Meetup
+We do have an online community for Java developers which initially was for one of the most beautifull cities in the world i.e CapeTown but due to the digital world we living in location in no longer a barrier.
+I a co-organizer of the CapeTown Java Community and do join our group would love to have more members and it's an oppurtnity as well if you have something useful you would like to share.

+https://www.meetup.com/Cape-Town-Java-Meetup

 ---------------------------------------------------------------------------------------